ldias2908/ldias2908/README.md

-- 👋 Hi, I’m Leo Dias
+- 👋 Hi, I’m Leo Dia
-- 🌱 I’m currently learning Analise em Desenvolvimento de Sistema
+- 🌱 Atualmente estou estudando Analise e Desenvolvimento de Sistemas
 -
-- 📫 How to reach me ...
+-

 <!---
 ldias2908/ldias2908 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.